 Where there are allegations of serious misconduct, hiring an impartial, third-party investigator to conduct an objective and prompt investigation is strongly advised.
 If an employer decides to conduct an internal investigation for less serious allegations, seeking external legal advice and support throughout the investigation can be invaluable.

 Our employment lawyers are certified workplace investigators.
-Both Maria Tassou and Kate Bresner completed the Workplace Investigations Training and Certificate Program and are certified by the Human Resources Professionals Association.
+Maria Tassou completed the Workplace Investigations Training and Certificate Program and is certified by the Human Resources Professionals Association.
 We can be retained to conduct external, impartial investigations of complaints in the workplace regarding sexual harassment, workplace harassment, violence, bullying, discrimination, hostile work environments, and breaches of workplace policy.
 We can also be retained to provide coaching, support, guidance and advice to employers conducting internal investigations, to ensure that their investigations are legally defensible.

 The objective of an investigation is to provide an employer with reliable information and the facts needed to determine whether allegations are substantiated, and what actions to take based on those findings.
 We can also provide customized post-investigation training for the workplace, particularized to address gaps in knowledge or compliance identified through the investigation process.

 We are also taking our knowledge and expertise directly to your workplace with our management seminars and training programs.
 Whether your workplace is large or small, unionized or non-unionized, our management training covers a broad spectrum of workplace and employment law issues relevant to your workplace.